looten/yocto-qemu-playground/poky/documentation/ref-manual/structure.rst

    split into individual packages.

--  ``${WORKDIR}/packages-split``: Contains the output of the :ref:`ref-tasks-package` task after the output has been split into individual packages.
-There are subdirectories for each individual package created by the recipe.
+-  ``${WORKDIR}/packages-split``: Contains the output of the ``do_package`` task after the output has been split into individual packages.
+Subdirectories exist for each individual package created by the recipe.

 -  ``${WORKDIR}/recipe-sysroot``: A directory populated with the target